kleros/balancer-funds-recovery/README.md

 # Effects

 As liquidity will be removed without burning the associated liquidity token (BPT), each BPT will be worth less (-96% at the time of writing), that's why we need to tell this pool's BPT holders to withdraw their funds before launching the attack.

+# Test

+You need `nodejs` and the `web3` library.
+The test script assumes you have a HTTP provider running at `http://localhost:7545` (typically ganache) with a list of funded account.